|

 ABOUT THE COMPANY:

-Rachael Lieblein-Jurbala Dance Works has been creating and presenting narrative-driven dance in New York City since 2020.
-Our work explores humanistic themes from obedience and conflict, to grief, lineage, and connection - using movement to ask sociological and philosophical questions and to spark conversation.
-We strive to make dances that are universally relatable, carrying audiences through episodic narratives that invite reflection, self-awareness, and empathy.
+Rachael Lieblein-Jurbala Dance Works has been creating and presenting narrative-driven, humanistic dances in New York City since 2019.
+The company's work explores resonant themes from obedience and conflict, to grief, lineage, and connection - using movement and text to grapple with universally relatable ideas and to spark conversation.
+Our process sources input from audiences: collecting voicemails, family stories, and participatory elements that invite community into the process.
+We strive to make dances that are grounded in storytelling, carrying audiences through episodic narratives that invite reflection and empathy.
 If someone turns to a friend or asks themselves a question after a performance, we’ve done our job.
 It’s about flexing the reflection muscle, which we believe is, over time, strength-training for the empathy muscle. |

 photo by Erica MacLean